WildHealth Data Model

 Outbreak Investigation

 Each outbreak investigation is considered a Surveillance Activity.
-Outbreak Surveillance Activities can encompass the Field Visit that lead to the Outbreak detection and the following Field Visits associated with Outbreak investigation and control.
-The detection could have been made during a Field Activity conducted by rangers during their patrols.
-This initial Field Visit and its components should be assigned to a the ranger patrol Surveillance Activity and to the Outbreak Surveillance Activity.
-The following Field Activities that could be completed by veterinarians or public health officers conducting the official outbreak investigation receive the outbreak Surveillance Activity only (See Complexities below).
+Outbreak Surveillance Activities can encompass the initial Field Visit that led to the outbreak detection and subsequent Field Visits associated with the investigation and control.
+For instance, an outbreak may first be detected during routine patrols by rangers.
+In such cases, the initial Field Visit and its components should be assigned to both the ranger patrol Surveillance Activity and also the Outbreak Surveillance Activity.
+Follow-up Field Visits (e.g., by veterinarians or public health officers investigating the outbreak) should be assigned exclusively to the Outbreak Surveillance Activity (see Complexities section).

 Field Visit

-Properties of a Field Visit include the Start and End Date, Field Visit ID, Field Visit Code, Field Visit Cross Reference ID, Field Visit Cross Reference Origin, Leader of the Visit, among others (see Data Dictionary).
-If the data of interest per Field Activity includes attributes that are not part of the data model, it has to be reported as part of the Surveillance Activity metadata and it is recommended to keep track of these attributes in a different source (another database, an excel sheet, etc.).
-Common extra Attributes can be added to the data model in the future.
-Missing Options for single- and multi-selection attributes of Field Visits can be added as long as they promote a controlled vocabulary.
+If there are a Field Visit attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
+It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
+Common extra Field Visit attributes can be added to the data model in the future.
+Missing options for single- and multi-selection attributes of Field Visits can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

 Location

-Properties of Location include Location ID, Location Code, Location Cross Reference ID, Location Cross Reference Origin, Location Type, Environmental Characteristics, among others (see Data Dictionary).
-If the data of interest per Location includes attributes that are not part of the data model, it has to be reported as part of the Surveillance Activity metadata and it is recommended to keep track of these attributes in a different source (another database, an excel sheet, etc.).
-Common extra Attributes can be added to the data model in the future.
-Missing Options for single- and multi-selection attributes of Locations can be added as long as they promote a controlled vocabulary.
+If there are a Location attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
+It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
+Common extra Location attributes can be added to the data model in the future.
+Missing options for single- and multi-selection attributes of Location can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

 Event